 Homemade Apple Pie FAQs and Pro-Tips

-- Use a storebought crust: save yourself the time and stress of making a perfect flakey crust by buying a ready-made crust.
-Besides, making crust is messy!Â
+- Using a store-bought crust saves you time and the stress of making a flaky homemade pie crust.
+Besides, making crust is messy!

-- Don’t stress about the design: it’s OK if your fondant-cut pie crust leaves aren’t perfectly cut or arranged, as they will be beautiful once baked. Â
+- Don’t stress about the design.
+It’s OK if your fondant-cut pie crust leaves aren’t perfectly cut or arranged, as they will be beautiful once baked. Â

-- Don’t skip the egg wash: it might not sound like much, but the wash ensures your crust is golden brown.
+- Don’t skip the egg wash.
+It might not sound like much, but the wash makes that crust golden brown.Â

 Yes, you can!
 Pie is always best when served warm and fresh out of the oven, but if you are making your dessert in advance—bake it 2 to 4 days before.
+I personally think holiday pies are one of the easiest things to make ahead of time, relieving time and stress during any big holiday cooking!

 How to Store Leftover Apple Pie